Skip to content

 Linked Fields: Amount and Token Quantity

 The Amount and Token Quantity fields are linked.
 Change one and the other recalculates automatically using the current token price.
-The price is fetched from exchange APIs or CoinGecko.
+The price is fetched from exchange APIs (Binance, Bybit, OKX, Gate.io, Bitget, KuCoin, Hyperliquid) with a CoinGecko fallback.

 Updating PnL

-Click the (refresh) button to recalculate PnL.
+Click the (refresh) button to recalculate PnL for all positions.
 The update process:

-1. Fetches funding rate history from the backend for the period between the entry date and the current moment
+1. Fetches funding rate history from the backend for each position (entry date → now)

 2. Calculates real PnL using Riemann sum integration of hourly funding rates